Maple Leafs pile on the goals in season-opening rout of Jets

 It can be said the Toronto Maple Leafs would not have won their NHL season-opener without goaltender Frederik Andersen.
 But it can also be said they showed the merciless streak they need to become a consistent contender.

-Andersen was outstanding when the Winnipeg Jets came out flying in front of the home crowd Wednesday night and his teammates took advantage of a bad case of stage fright, or something, on the part of Jets goaltender Steve Mason for a 7-2 win.
+But Andersen kicked away 15 shots in the first 13 minutes and 37 on the night, as the Leafs slowly found their legs.

+"It was pretty tough starting like that.
+We had a lot of penalties," said Leafs winger Mitch Marner, who finished with a goal and an assist.
+"It's kind of tough to get your feet under you.
+The first [game] is always pretty nice to get, especially playing a home opener against another team.
+Fred was unbelievable in the first period and we did what we needed on the next two."

-It was also a nice night for Leafs winger Patrick Marleau, who scored two goals in his first game with them.
+It was also a nice night for winger Patrick Marleau, who scored two goals in his first game as a Maple Leaf.
 He had lots of company in the nice-night category, as his centre, Nazem Kadri, had a goal and an assist.
-Auston Matthews had a goal and two assists.
-James van Riemsdyk also scored once and had two assists.
-William Nylander and Mitch Marner scored the other goals.
+Both Auston Matthews and James van Riemsdyk had a goal and two assists.
+William Nylander scored the other goal.

 The first period was one of the strangest 20 minutes of hockey anyone will see.
-The Leafs took four minor penalties, got outshot 17-10 with 15 of those Jets shots coming in the first 13 minutes, ran afoul of the new emphasis on equipment violations and still took a 3-0 lead to the second period.
+The Leafs managed to take four minor penalties, get outshot 17-10, run afoul of the new emphasis on equipment violations and still take a 3-0 lead to the second period.
+That took care of the normally intimidating crowd of 15,321, which was even bothering to drown out the Go Leafs Go chants from the usual gaggle of visitors by the third period.

+The Leafs penalty killers were just as sharp as Andersen.
+They were perfect in fact, going eight-for-eight on the Winnipeg power-play.

+"It was kind of a weird game, so many penalties, not so much flow," Matthews said.
+"Our penalty kill came up huge for us.
+We scored when it counted."

 Andersen was the most obvious reason for the good fortune.
 He was mesmerizing in the Leafs goal, frustrating the Jets on at least a dozen good scoring chances before the halfway point of the game.
-Mark Scheifele spoiled Andersen's shutout bid in the third period and Mathieu Perreault also scored.
+Mark Scheifle spoiled Andersen's shutout bid in the third period and Matthieu Perrault also scored.

-On the first two Jets power plays, Andersen robbed both the Jets' big scorer Patrik Laine and defenceman Jacob Trouba a couple of times.
-In the second period, he stopped Jets forward Shawn Matthias on breakaway, then made a huge save on a scramble in the crease to run his total to 20 saves in 23 minutes.
+"It was nice to get a good start," Andersen said.
+"Of course you want to try give them a chance to bounce back, especially in this building.
+It's tough to come in here.
+Once we got that out of the way we did a good job."

 Down at the other end of the ice it was a different story.
-And not a good one for goaltender Mason, who was making his debut as a Jet in front of the home fans.
-Getting pulled at home in your first game is not one for the scrapbook but Jets head coach Paul Maurice had to use the hook less than two minutes into the third period when Marleau, who was making his debut as a Maple Leaf, scored his second goal to put the visitors up 5-0.
+And not a good one for goaltender Steve Mason, who was making his debut as a Jet in front of the home fans.
+Getting pulled at home in your first game is not one for the scrapbook but Jets head coach Paul Maurice had to use the hook less than two minutes into the third period when Marleau scored his second goal to put the visitors up 5-0.

 Before that, Mason let in three on 10 shots in the first period, although his teammates could share some of the blame.
 Kadri was allowed at least two whacks at a rebound for his goal.
 But the worst came late in the first period when all the Jets stood still at once and ignored Nylander, who was by himself at the side of the net.
 When Mason was slow to get over, Nylander had all the time he needed to scoop the puck in the open net.